bhati-github/5GCore_NMP/Readme.md

 - N6 interface is towards Internet.
 De-capsulated GTP-U packets towards Internet are not part of this demonstration.

-- There is no separate SMF in this diagram as session management function is integrated within AMF for simplicity of demonstration.
+- SMF is currently integrated within AMF for simplicity in NMP demonstration.

+- Overall, colored blocks in above diagram are implemented and all of them communicates over NMP protocol.

 <br />
 <br />